krisp/fauxqrz/README.md

 1. Register for a free account at www.hamqth.com.
 2. Install Python 2.7.9+, install modules quoted above, download script, run script.
-3. Open HRDLogbook 5.x, Tools -> Options -> Callsign Lookup.
+3. Open HRDLogbook 5.x, Tools -> Configure -> Callsign Lookup.
 Enter
 your hamqth login and password in the QRZ XML Service dialog and make sure it is enabled.
 Enter a callsign in the test box at the bottom to make sure it is working.